jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 All other [3rd party apps will need to be onboarded with SAML](https://learn.microsoft.com/en-us/defender-cloud-apps/proxy-deployment-featured-idp) from Settings > Cloud Apps > Conditional Access App Control Apps:
 ![image](https://github.com/user-attachments/assets/a4d84b59-91c3-41ef-be90-23bd4ec30e95)
+> The reason from what I can tell for why you need to do this on top of having the Enterprise Application in Entra is that you need the assertion URL or you will run into redirect error

 Note that just because many microsoft apps didn't work, this is still coverage to put damage control for Adversary in the middle (AiTM) type phishing as this typically targets Officehome (Office365).
 If you want to learn more about AiTMs, I'd encourage you to check out my talk on [M365-Security-&-Compliance-User-Group](https://github.com/jkerai1/So-You-ve-Got-MFA-Defending-and-Responding-Against-MFA-Bypass-Techniques-in-Entra)